-2 Biodiversity and Ecological Resilience
+2 Biodiversity

-The connection between wildfires and ecological resilience has been known for a long time.
-The fact that wildfires damage every living thing in the forest is becoming a huge issue in forest management.
+The connection between wildfires and ecological resilience has been known for a long time as reported in the literature.
+The fact that wildfires can potentially affect full forest communities, from soil to flora and wildlife, is increasingly a concern in forest management.
 Every forest area has its own biodiversity composition which influences the ecological resilience in facing the disturbance.
-Certain compositions of biodiversity elements will create an amount of resilience that will support a forest and faster its recovery.
-Ecological resilience is a systematic impact of animals, trees, the environment, and community mutual activities.
-The more those variables effortlessly return to the initial condition, the higher the resilience index they have (Ranjan, 2018; Siry et al., 2018)
+Certain compositions of biodiversity elements will create an amount of resilience that will support a forest integrity and promote its recovery.
+Ecological resilience defines as the capacity of ecosystems to absorb the disturbance (resistance) and recover to the equilibrium pre-disturbance state after being subjected to damage caused by an ecological disturbance (Holling, 1973; Levin, 2023; Oliver et al., 2015)

-Biodiversity or biological diversity is species, genetic, and ecosystem diversity in an area, sometimes including associated abiotic components such us landscape features, drainage systems, and climate (Swingland, 2013).
+Biodiversity or biological diversity is species, genetic, and ecosystem diversity in an area.
+Biodiversity comprises both the biotic component (from genes to species populations and biotic communities) (Noss, 1990; Swingland, 2013; Thompson et al., 2009; Wilson, 1994) and abiotic component of ecosystems (Swingland, 2013).
 Every area has its own biodiversity, which is consist of living biotic component and the other abiotic component such as environment and climate that support the living.
 Pressures constantly threaten the sustainability of biodiversity.
 Meanwhile, ecological resilience helps biodiversity sustain itself with short- and long-term stress.

-The Figure 1 below illustrates the relation of biodiversity, pressure (disturbance), and ecological resilience.
+The Figure 1 illustrates the relation of biodiversity, disturbance (pressure), and ecological resilience.
 They are influence one and another.
 All kind of disturbances in the forest suppress the stability of biodiversity.
 The capacity of the forest to combat the disturbance, is called ecological resilience, meaning, supporting the forest to its initial condition once the pressure goes.